Pontryagin-Optimal Control of a non-Hermitian Qubit: Pontryagin Optimal Control: Cost Functions and Extremization

 Pontryagin optimal control \cite{DAllessandroBook, Boscain2021} assumes that one has 1) some dynamical equations $\dot{\mathbf{q}} = \boldsymbol{\mathcal{F}}(\mathbf{q},\boldsymbol{\Omega})$ encoding the system dynamics and their relationship to any available control knobs (here the Rabi drive $\boldsymbol{\Omega}$ takes on the latter role), and 2) some cost function $\mathscr{S}$ resembling an action functional.
 The aim is then to derive controller trajectories that extremize the cost $\mathscr{S}$ while also satisfying the dynamical constraint $\boldsymbol{\mathcal{F}}$.
 As we have a dynamical equation \eqref{dotq_Fform}, we need only specify the cost against which we want to optimize.
 Generically, we wish to find controller trajectories $\boldsymbol{\Omega}(t)$ that take us rapidly from some initial state $\mathbf{q}_i$ to a chosen final state $\mathbf{Q}_f$, while using our drive power $\boldsymbol{\Omega}^2$ efficiently.
 We may consequently write a cost function of the form

-includes the Lagrange multipliers (co-states) $\boldsymbol{\Lambda}$ that constrain solutions to the dynamics of interest, as well as cost conditions for being far away from the target final state and for using high drive power.
-The co-states are not physical; they enter only as a computational tool to derive the Pontryagin--optimized dynamics.
-We note that under no circumstances should the object $\mathscr{H}$ used for optimization be confused with the quantum operators $\hat{H} = \hat{H}^\dag$ or $\hat{\mathcal{H}} \neq \hat{\mathcal{H}}^\dag$.
-The coefficients $\alpha$ and $\beta$ are introduced in \eqref{H-opt} so that we may tune the relative weights of the different cost terms that we have chosen to include.
+includes the Lagrange multipliers (co-states) $\boldsymbol{\Lambda}$ that constrain solutions to the dynamics of interest, as well as penalties for being far away from the target final state and for using high drive power.
+The co-states are not physical; they enter only as a computational tool to derive the Pontryagin--optimized dynamics. { We remark} that under no circumstances should the object $\mathscr{H}$ used for optimization be confused with the quantum operators $\hat{H} = \hat{H}^\dag$ or $\hat{\mathcal{H}} \neq \hat{\mathcal{H}}^\dag$.
+The coefficients $\alpha$ and $\beta$ are introduced in \eqref{H-opt} so that we may tune the relative weights of the different cost terms that we choose to include.

 Pontryagin's principle then manifests as action extremization, i.e.,~taking $\delta \mathscr{S} = 0$ leads to